-Annual payments will cease after the sooner of January 15, 2023 payments or upon the beginning of annual production of 10,000 ounces or more of gold annually from the property when a net smelter royalty ("NSR") will become payable.
-Cash payments to CMC in the years 2019 and following will be considered advance royalty payments and will be deducted from up to 50% of the NSRs payable to CMC upon achieving production from GZ.
+Cash payments to CMC in the years 2019 and following are considered advance royalty payments and will be deducted from up to 50% of the NSRs payable to CMC upon achieving production from GZ.
 Those NSR royalties will be as follows: CMC 2.0%; MTC 1.0%.
 The Company can surrender its interest in the property by notifying the owner at any time, and there will be no further payment obligations.